Is this happening in your family?

 - School difficulties

-Relationship, marriage and family help is available.
 Today, families all too easily drift apart and disconnect from each other leaving the individual members feeling lost and lonely.
-Conflicted relationships are often a major source of stress and emotional distress for the individuals in a relationship or family.
+Communicating can become become monologuing, rather than dialoguing.
+These conflicted relationships become a major source of stress and emotional distress for the individuals in a partnership or family.

 Why is my relationship falling apart?

 Research over the last few decades has enumerated numerous problems that indicate a failing or failed marriage.

-- When small problems or disagreement rapidly escalate into major arguments there is a problem.
-Turning a small issue into a big issue be it the cap off the toothpaste or whose turn it is to take out the garbage creates ill will and distance in the relationship that can have disastrous consequences.
+- When small problems or disagreements rapidly escalate into major arguments there is a problem.
+Turning a small issue into a big issue be it the cap off the toothpaste or whose turn it is to take out the garbage creates ill will and distance in the relationship.

 - The use of contempt, be it subtle or overt is a key indicator of problems.
-Invalidating your partner with sarcasm, eye rolling or comments that minimize their experience such as “that’s not so bad” are negative patterns that wear down your relationship.
+Invalidating a partner with sarcasm, eye rolling or comments that minimize their experience such as “that’s not so bad” are negative patterns that wear down your relationship.

-- Partners will have areas of conflict and not having agreed upon ways to resolve these differences will tear at the fabric of your relationship.
-When discussions include blame, defensiveness, disrespect and criticism issues remain unresolved and the relationship weakens.
+- Partners who are in conflict or don’t have ways to repair and resolve their differences end up tearing at the fabric of the relationship.
+When discussion styles include blame, defensiveness, disrespect and criticism, issues remain unresolved and relationships weaken.

 Through learning and developing some simple skills, families can reconnect to each other and creative healing can occur.
 Relationship counseling can help your family grow in the right direction.

 Why is my marriage so difficult?
 Various circumstances place extra stress on your relationship including